XRPLF/xrpl-dev-portal/gateway_services_spec.md

 | additional_info    | Object | If additional addressing information is necessary to make the payment, this field contains key-value pairs.
 The Get Quotes method returns `""` to indicate fields where information is needed.
 The definitions of these fields is provided in the host-meta. |

 <span class='draft-comment'>Potential future feature - document / estimate all fees including ones on the initiating payment.</span>

+### Calculating the Gateway Transaction ID ###

+The `id` field of the Gateway Transaction should be a hash that uniquely identifies the overarching payment goal, not just one step along the chain.
+To do this, there are specific rules for calculating the ID.

+<span class='draft-comment'>(Rough draft of this section, subject to change)</span>

+1. Create a JSON object with all the fields of the Gateway Transaction Object __except__: `id`, `state`, and `wallet_payment`.
+2. Serialize the object as a UTF-8 string, with all the fields in alphabetical order, and no whitespace between elements.
+3. Take the SHA-256 hash of the serialized string, and use this as the `id` value.

 ## Get Quotes ##